-I haven’t fully immersed myself in the details of this incident, but I think the non-horizontal position didn’t allow the engines to stop at once.
-So, my suggestion, never landing a drone on a slanted roof, the outcome can be relatively painful.
+I haven’t fully immersed myself in this incident’s details, but I think the non-horizontal position didn’t allow the engines to stop at once.
+So, my suggestion, never to land a drone on a slanted roof.
+The outcome can be relatively painful.

-Fortunately, even the standard set comes with a couple of extra propellers that I replaced and also purchased spare ones priced only around $12.
+Fortunately, even the standard set comes with a couple of extra propellers that I replaced and purchased spare ones priced at only around $12.

-How much have I learned from flying experience?
+How much have I learned from the flying experience?

 You can view the numbers in the screenshot.
 Although there’s a mistake, I’ve never flown 209 meters high, maybe close to 100 meters has been.

 Another tip, don’t risk a distance when flying over the water.
 I had flown over the high seas to film the ship about 3.5 km and ignored RTH (return to home) warning and continue to shoot the vessel as the battery indicates another 40% charge.
 When I returned and landed, it was just 5%.
 So, I think one or two minutes later, and my drone would have fallen into the sea because there was no place to land.
 These last few minutes were scary.